RodionovDO/Physical-Reasoning/README.md

 # Physical-Reasoning
-Repository for literature &amp; DL projects about Physical Reasoning
+Repository for literature &amp; DL projects about physical reasoning and intuitive physics in deep learning models.